-Hillwood Park Improvements Will Begin in the Fall of 2025
+Hillwood Park Improvements Will Begin in Fall 2025

 *Due to complex drainage challenges within the park, construction may not begin until November unless permits are issued prior to then.